I see you’re looking to know how to clean classroom rugs, eh? Well, good news because you’re in the right place!

 Step 1: The rule of thumb when it comes to removing spills on rugs and carpets is to NEVER SCRUB OR RUB, this will make matters worse.
 ALWAYS BLOT, in this way you’ll get the excess liquid onto the dry cloth or tissue paper better as it will absorb it and not spread it further.

-Step 2: Get enough water to saturate the area where the spill is, water is the least invasive solution that you can try to use first when removing stains from water-based liquids like juice spills, washable markers, food spills, dirt, and even some forms of paint.
+Step 2: Get enough water to saturate the area where the spill is, water is the least invasive solution that you can try to use first when removing stains from water-based liquids like juice spills, washable markers, and food spills, dirt, and even some forms of paint.

 Step 3: Now if the water does not work, you can now grab warm soapy water and scrub the area of the stain with a soft bristle brush.
 After that, you can simply go over it with water and blot it down again to dry down the area.

 Start from the outside edge of the stain and gently work your way inwards until you have covered all the areas of the spill or stain.
-Remember to avoid aggressively scrubbing as this can create a fuzzy area in your classroom rug.
+Remember to avoid aggressively scrubbing as this can create a fuzzy area on your classroom rug.

 It’s important to dry out the area as best you can as moisture can weaken the fibers of your classroom rug.
 Then lastly, just vacuum it, as usual, to give it that extra cleaning afterward.